Present continuous

 PDF book 2: English grammar rules PDF

-Present continuous worksheets PDF
+Present continuous exercises + PDF worksheets

 Compare: Present simple vs. present continuous